Are your posts not being seen by the right people on LinkedIn? Let's fix that with these 3 strategies.

 Share your personal experiences: Open up about your past experiences and share your insights and perspective as it relates to the struggles your ideal clients face.

 When you write effective LinkedIn content that targets one specific persona, you don't need to post every day of the week!
-In fact, I don't recommend that.
-Learn why in this related blog post.
+In fact, I recommend against that (crazy, right?
+Have you ever heard a LinkedIn strategist suggest posting less?).

-Strategy 3) Be Consistent on LinkedIn
+Strategy 3) Be consistent on LinkedIn.

 Building a habit of LinkedIn marketing sets you up for ongoing lead generation.
-Trust is built over time, so consistent posting builds momentum and visibility for you and your brand.
-By the way, the algorithm rewards regular posters; more importantly, so does your audience.
+Trust builds over time, so consistent posting creates momentum and visibility for you and your brand.

 Set a schedule: Pick specific days and times to post, and stick to them.
 For example, I post every Monday and Wednesday at 8:45 am.

 Batch your content: Write posts in advance so you’re not scrambling for ideas at the last minute.
 Then, use LinkedIn's native scheduling tool to post them automatically.
-In my business, I schedule all my content three months in advance, and I encourage you to schedule your content at least one month in advance.
+I encourage you to schedule your content at least one month in advance (or more, like I do, if you're up for it!).
+This way, you won't have to worry about what you're posting on a day-to-day basis and can instead focus on other LinkedIn activities, such as starting conversations with prospects.

-Get support: Have an accountability partner or coach check in with you to see how it's going and provide feedback.
+Get support: Have an accountability partner or coach check in to see how it's going and provide feedback.
 In my coaching program, I review your LinkedIn posts and provide actionable and strategic feedback so you always feel confident with what you post.

-But what about the algorithm?
+But what about the LinkedIn algorithm?

-You might be wondering, "What is this algorithm I keep hearing about?" and "How can I write posts that the algorithm likes?".
+You might be wondering, "What is this algorithm I keep hearing about?" and "How can I write posts that the algorithm likes?"

 When you hear the word "algorithm," I want you to replace it with the word "people."
 So, instead of asking "how can I get the algorithm to distribute my content?"
 I would ask "How can I make sure people enjoy reading my content?"

-The best way to do that is to focus on what actually makes content engaging.
+The best way to do that is to focus on what makes content engaging.
 As a reminder, the algorithm always changes, but human psychology doesn’t.

-Your Next Steps to Get Leads on LinkedIn
+Your next steps to get leads on LinkedIn

-I want you to spend less time on LinkedIn, and get more results from the time you spend.
-When we work together, I'll share my tried-and-true strategies to help you get leads for your small business.
+I want your posts to be seen and for you to spend less time on LinkedIn and get more results from the time you do spend.

 Step 1: We always start with a Profile Optimization so that you clearly explain your credibility, who you serve, how you serve them, and what action the profile viewer should take.